Spanish Car Brands

 Aspid Logo

 The Aspid series is a proprietary product of IFR Automotive.
-The founder of the company is the engineer Ignacio Fernández.
-He opened it in 2003 to create cars that would combine the best qualities of racing and road transport.
-The first model, called the IFR Aspid, went on sale in 2009.
+The company was founded by engineer Ignacio Fernandez in 2003 to create cars that combine the best qualities of racing and road transportation.
+The first model, the IFR Aspid, went on sale in 2009.
 IFR Automotive had another sports car, the GT-21 Invictus.
-His debut was expected in 2013, but the project was closed before it even started.
+Its debut was expected in 2013, but the project was closed before it could begin.

 Benimar